ksoichiro/Android-PageControl/README.md

 # Android-PageControl

 PageControl for Android apps.
-There are some great libraries like `ViewPagerIndicator` but they doesn't handle taps on indicator like `PageControl` on iOS.
+There are some great libraries like `ViewPagerIndicator` but they don't handle taps on indicator like `PageControl` on iOS.
-This components handle it just as `PageControl` does.
+This widget handles taps just as `PageControl` does.

 ## Developed By